Natalie-cho/heart_disease_predictor/README.md

 $ python preprocess_data.py
 ```

-**Step 3**:  From the same `src` directory run the following command in your terminal, to run Explorarory Data Analysis on the data:
+**Step 3**:  From the same `src` directory run the following command in your terminal, to run Exploratory Data Analysis on the data:

 ```
 # Run the data, and save it in the results directory